-Intesa Sanpaolo is the Parent Company of the Banking Group bearing its name and, in addition to its member companies, it holds controlling interests in other companies belonging to the broader Business Group, which provides banking, financial, investment, collective asset management and insurance services.
+Intesa Sanpaolo is the Parent Company of the Banking Group bearing its name and, in addition to its member companies, it holds controlling interests in other companies belonging to the broader Business Group, which provides, among other things, insurance and business services.

 As Parent Company of the Banking Group, Intesa Sanpaolo is responsible, pursuant to the Consolidated Law on Banking, for the management and coordination of the companies belonging to the Banking Group and issues provisions as required for the implementation of Bank of Italy instructions in the interest of the Group's stability.
-Furthermore, pursuant to Articles 2497 et seq. of the Italian Civil Code, Intesa Sanpaolo exercises policy, management and coordination activities for all other subsidiaries, with the exception of Risanamento S.p.A.
+Furthermore, pursuant to Articles 2497 et seq. of the Italian Civil Code, Intesa Sanpaolo exercises management and coordination activities for all other subsidiaries, with the exception of Risanamento S.p.A. and Autostrade Lombarde S.p.A.

-Intesa Sanpaolo also exercises these activities over the insurance company Intesa Sanpaolo Vita, which, pursuant to Legislative Decree No. 209/2005 (the "Private Insurance Code") and related enactment provisions, is parent company of the Intesa Sanpaolo Vita Insurance Group.
+Intesa Sanpaolo also exercises these activities over the insurance company Intesa Sanpaolo Vita, which, pursuant to Italian Legislative Decree No. 209/2005 (the "Private Insurance Code") and its enactment provisions, is parent company of the Intesa Sanpaolo Vita Insurance Group.
 As such, Intesa Sanpaolo Vita exercises policy, management and coordination activities over the Italian companies belonging to the Insurance Group, namely Intesa Sanpaolo Assicura S.p.A. and Fideuram Vita S.p.A., pursuant to Articles 2497 et seq. of the Italian Civil Code.

-Intesa Sanpaolo has adopted Group Regulations which govern the institutional operations of the Intesa Sanpaolo Group and intragroup transactions, in accordance with supervisory regulations which assign responsibility for the overall consistency of group governance to the parent company, through management and coordination activities.
+Intesa Sanpaolo has adopted Group Regulations which govern the institutional operations of the Intesa Sanpaolo Group and intragroup relationships, in accordance with supervisory regulations which assign responsibility for the overall consistency of group governance to the parent company, through management and coordination activities.